OMR Premier Miton Responsible UK Equity Pn

 Governance & Management

-Find funds that employ an external committee (i.e. not company employees) that has power to veto (i.e. overrule) fund managers stock selection decisions.
-(This would typically mean the committee can tell the manager of this particular fund not to buy / sell a specific investment when they consider it appropriate to do so.)
+Find options that employ an external committee (i.e. not company employees) that has the power to veto (i.e. overrule) fund/asset managers selection decisions.
+(This would typically mean the committee can tell the manager not to buy / sell a specific investment.)

 Environmental, social and governance issues are part of this fund’s reporting of their ‘value’ to clients.
 AoV reporting is a statutory requirement.
 Including ESG factors in its calculation is not.